-Borrowings decreased by KShs 32,068 million, from KShs 149,852 million as at 30th June 2023 to KShs 117,784 million as at 30th June 2024, mainly due to repayment of principal and downward revaluation of foreign currency denominated loans following the strengthening of the Kenya Shilling against major currencies.
+Borrowings decreased by KShs 32,068 million, from KShs 149, 852 million in 2023 to KShs 117,784 million as at 30th June 2024, mainly due to repayment of principal and downward revaluation of foreign currency denominated loans following the strengthening of the Kenya Shilling against major currencies.
 Further information related to borrowings can be found in note 28 of the financial statements.